 Survey the field

 Ultimately, no matter what you eat, the best way to ensure that you keep eating healthy while traveling is to keep track of what you’re consuming.
 Calorie counters and fitness trackers like My Fitness Pal and Lose It! can bring some transparency and accountability to your daily food intake.
-Set daily calorie goals and log each meal and snack to make sure that you’re eating healthy, even while you’re on the road.
+Set daily calorie goals and log each meal and snack to make sure that you’re eating healthy while traveling, even while you’re on the road.

 For more tips and insights on the world of business travel, stay tuned to The Atlas from American Express Global Business Travel.